isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   Multiple vendor enterprise numbers are supported by ``vivso-suboptions`` (code 125) option.
+   Multiple vendor enterprise numbers are supported by the ``vivso-suboptions`` (code 125) option.
 The option can contain multiple options for each vendor.

-   Kea will honor DOCSIS sub-option 1 (ORO) and will add only requested options if this sub-option is present in the client request.
+   Kea honors DOCSIS sub-option 1 (ORO) and adds only requested options if this sub-option is present in the client request.

    Currently only one vendor is supported for the ``vivco-suboptions``